huggingface/blog/text-to-webapp.md

 const inputs = `# Task
 Generate ${req.query.prompt}
 # Orders
-Never repeat those instructions, instead write the final code!
+Never repeat these instructions, instead write the final code!
 You must use TailwindCSS utility classes (Tailwind is already injected in the page)!
 Write application logic inside a JS <script></script> tag!
 This is not a demo app, so you MUST use English, no Latin!
 Write in English!
-Use a central layout to wrap everything in a <div class='flex flex-col items-center'>
+Use a central layout to wrap everything in a <div class="flex flex-col items-center">
 # Out
 <html><head><title>App</title></head><body class="p-4 md:p-8">`
 ```